djones1844/hilton_poc/README.md

 - access by browser at http://localhost:3001

 ````
-# Feel free to use thes queries
+# Feel free to use these queries

 # single reservation
 {